 Massachusetts School of Law provides technology training and support for its students.
+Archived trainings are available at mslaw.edu/technology-resources.

 Students may contact the Director of Technology to get help with computer, networking, and internet issues, as well as for inquiries regarding educational platforms and the school website.